dylancashman/bostonrb-examples/README.md

 as some exercises for a beginner to attempt.
 By following the instructions on this page, you will see examples of:

--cloning into an existing code repository with git -using rails helper functions to format the display of information on your web page
+- cloning into an existing code repository with git
+- using rails helper functions to format the display of information on your web page
--writing methods on a Model to add function to your application -use an external library, or gem, to interface with an outside service (in this case, Twitter)
+- writing methods on a Model to add function to your application
+- use an external library, or gem, to interface with an outside service (in this case, Twitter)

 Getting Started